HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/staging_to_production.md

 19. Validate all DAM artifacts were transferred from your source system to your target system as configured in step 13.

 20. Delete your WebEngine pod and wait for Kubernetes to restart the pod.

+    Sample command:

+    ```
-A sample command could look like ```kubectl delete webengine-pod-0 -n dxns ```
+    kubectl delete webengine-pod-0 -n dxns
+    ```

 21. Make sure that the WebEngine works correctly.

     Address potentially missed artifacts.
 Watch out for error messages in `SystemOut.log`, `messages.log`, and `trace.log` during startup.

-21. Set up syndication for the appropriate libraries between the source and the target system (or target to source depending on your requirements - i.e. for an Authoring system subsequent syndications could go from Authoring to Integration Test or Development environment).
+21. Set up syndication for the appropriate libraries between the source and the target system or target to source depending on your requirements (for example, for an Authoring system, subsequent syndications could go from Authoring to Integration Test or Development environment).

     !!!note
         - You need to syndicate the Multilingual configuration library.